 All cPanel accounts on our Shared & Reseller plans have a soft limit of 230,000 inodes and a hard limit of 250,000 inodes.
 When these are reached, this will result in you being denied access to write anymore files to disk.
 In computing, an inode is a data structure on a traditional Unix-style file system such as UFS.
 An inode stores basic information about a regular file, directory, or other file system object.
 (One inode is equal to 1 file, such as an image)

 Outgoing mail on our cPanel host nodes are limited to 500 emails per hour on each account, this includes mailman lists and PHP mail.
 We reserve the right to alter this limit at any time.

 SSH access granted by Shock Hosting is jailed to prevent unauthorized access and damages to the host node.
 If you are found installing or running processes that are meant for a non-shared environment, those processes will be killed and your SSH access will be removed.

 All web hosting servers run daily backups of cPanel accounts, the maximum retain period is 15 days.
 This process happens during off-peak hours and may cause a decrease in server performance.
 We are not responsible for any performance decrease during the process, nor is it included within our uptime guarantee.
 We provide these backups as an emergency fail-safe and cannot guarantee their availability.

-In all VPS environments, CPU, network and disk I/O are shared among other containers.
-If your VPS is persistently using a lot of these resources and impacting the experience of other clients sharing the same node, we will notify you to restrict your usage via support ticket.
-Failure to respond may result in a forceful shutdown of your VPS, with suspension to follow.
+In all VPS environments, CPU, network and disk I/O are shared among other customers.
+If your VPS is persistently using a lot of these resources for a prolonged amount of time and/or impacting the experience of other clients sharing the same node, we will notify you to restrict your usage via support ticket and in severe cases may suspend the server.
+Failure to respond to a notice will result in a suspension of your server.